EspressoAdvice.comUpdated May 2026

 The symptoms are obvious once you know what to look for.
 Thin, watery crema.
 Light-coloured espresso that tastes sour and acidic.
 A shot that gushes through faster than you expected.
 All of these point to the same problem.

-The fix is straightforward.
+The fix is simple.
 Grind finer, one step at a time, testing after each adjustment.
 Target 18g in, 36g out, in 25-30 seconds.
 If you hit 35+ seconds, you've gone too fine and should back off slightly.
 Start with a known recipe and adjust grind to hit the time, not the other way around.

 Not using a scale